-Overview: The Project will upgrade an existing port terminal with a new container dock and related mooring structures, add a new rail spur with a loading pit, and construct a new bulk agricultural supply building with conveyors between the rail and barge dock.
-The new sheet pile barge dock will provide additional feet of frontage for loading and unloading barges.
+The Department of Transportation awarded \$8.7 million to Brunswick, Missouri to upgrade an existing port terminal with a new container dock and related mooring structures, add a new rail spur with a loading pit, and construct a new bulk agricultural supply building with conveyors between the rail and barge dock to ease loading and unloading at the dock.
 The project's rail improvement will lay new track and a new bulk agricultural storage building will manage peak periods of agricultural commodity movements.

-See here for the full list of 2022 Port Infrastructure Development Grant Awards.
+See here for the full list of Port Infrastructure Development Grant Awards.